 The vestry is apportioned over two floors, with a porch, hallway with internal door to the church, small kitchen, shower room, and toilet downstairs.

-Please be aware that there is no full-size cooker in the kitchen, however, there is a microwave and a small portable induction hob.
-There is a small caravan-sized fridge.
+Please be aware that there is no full-size cooker in the kitchen, however, there is a fridge, microwave and a small portable induction hob.

 There is a small multi-fuel burner in the kitchen area with fuel available from the general store.